-Bone supports the upper third (bridge) of the nose.
+Bone.
+This supports the bridge of the nose.
 The upper cartilage supports the side of the nose.
-The lower cartilage adds support, width, and height and helps shape the nostrils and the tip of the nose.
+The lower cartilage adds support, width, and height.
+It helps shape the nostrils and the tip of the nose.

 Nasal cavity.
 This is a hollow space behind the nose that air flows through.

 Septum.
 This is a thin wall made of cartilage and bone.
 It divides the inside of the nose into 2 parts.

 Mucous membrane.
 This is thin tissue that lines the nose, sinuses, and throat.
 It warms and moistens the air you breathe in.
 It also makes the sticky mucus that helps clean the air of dust and other small particles.